Advisory Committee on Racial Equity, Inclusion, and Human Rights

 3. A student attending Bangor High School.

-4. A Bangor resident attending Beal College, Eastern Maine Community College, Husson University, the Penobscot Job Corps Center, United Technologies Center (UTC), or the University of Maine.
+4. A Bangor resident attending Beal University, Eastern Maine Community College, Husson University, the Penobscot Job Corps Center, United Technologies Center (UTC), or the University of Maine.